About 1000 Islands Environmental Center

-The conservancy zone now has 7.2 miles of trails.
-One mile of trail along the river.
+The Conservancy Zone now encompasses 350 acres and has 7.2 miles of trails which includes a one-mile trail along the Fox River.
 It also has 2000 feet of barrier free boardwalk.
-The hiking trails along the river have benches with wonderful views to enjoy as you rest and relax.
-Cross country ski trails are in the upper woods of the conservancy and provide recreation for hundreds of skiers each winter.
-While walking, you may see eagles, deer and a great variety of waterfowl and many birds of all kinds.
+The hiking trails along the River have benches with wonderful views to enjoy as you rest.
+Cross country ski and snowshoe trails are in the upper woods of the Conservancy and provide recreation for hundreds of skiers and snowshoe enthusiasts each winter.
+While walking, you may see eagles, deer and a great variety of waterfowl and birds of all kinds.

 In 1976 the initial Center’s building was dedicated as a Bicentennial remembrance established by the City.
 Original funding for the Center came from the City of Kaukauna, local businesses and organizations along with many private donations.
 Building additions were completed throughout the years and funded through public and private sectors, grants, bequests and memorials with the last addition being completed in 2001.